 1. A valid USA passport is required for all travel outside the country.
 Granted, there are a couple of US territories that do not require them, but for United States citizens traveling to Europe (and even to Canada, Mexico, and most Caribbean locations), a passport is required.
 Passports for minors under age 16 expire 5 years after the issue date; adult passports expire in 10 years.

-2. The European Schengen zone requires travelers to have a passport valid for 3 months beyond their proposed stays.
-Many European countries outside the Schengen zone (and around the world) require a passport holder to have 3-6 blank visa pages and 6 months’ time available before expiration.
+2. Many European countries, even inside the Schengen zone, (and around the world) require a passport holder to have 3-6 blank visa pages and 6 months’ time available before expiration.
 Some airlines will not allow you to board the plane if you have not met this time stipulation.

 3. USA Passports photo guidelines are strict.
 You will need to provide a passport photo that meets the size, quality and other guidelines established by the passport agency.
 They will refuse photos that do not meet their requirements, thereby slowing down the processing of your passport.
 Many drug stores, shipping offices and photography studios will do these for you at reasonable prices.
 It is also possible to take your own, but, again, guidelines are strict, so know them before you shoot.